 What I have learned since the fateful wine bottle argument is that sometimes my husband forgets to pick up items at the grocery store.
 From time to time, when he’s engrossed in a task, he may also forget to perform basic human functions like eating a meal.
 (How anyone can forget to eat for a period of three hours is beyond me.)
 And sometimes, the trash will overflow if I don’t remind him to empty it.
 If grace is left at the front door, I might be tempted to get a little annoyed or resentful over what I have previously called his “cute quirks”.

 However, after being married now for the past 2½ years (I am by no means claiming to be a relationship guru), I have come to understand that marriage isn’t about “changing your spouse” into the perfect Hollywood image of a “knight in shining armour”.
-If anything, you will discover that the guy has plenty of kinks and dents in his armour.
+If anything, you will discover that the guy has plenty of kinks and dents in his armor.

 Instead of expecting perfection, I want to celebrate my husband for who he is and for who God created him to be.
 Choosing to see my husband through God’s eyes has transformed my understanding of marriage—and my role within our relationship.